TIBCOSoftware/flogo/docs/content/development/flows/mapping.md

 ## What are mappings?

-A mapping in Flogo can be used to assign the value of a parameter (flow input, for examle) to that of an input parameters of an activity or to the value of another flow scoped variable.
+A mapping in Flogo can be used to assign the value of a parameter (flow input, for example) to that of an input parameters of an activity or to the value of another flow scoped variable.

 ### Types of mappings